Review and resubmit claims

 Find specific claims

-| Search term | We recommend entering the claim's Patient Control Number (Loop 2300 CLM01) if it's unique for each claim.
+We recommend filtering for the claim's Patient control number (Loop 2300 CLM01) if it's unique for each claim.
 This will help you find the specific claim you're looking for.
-If you don't have the Patient Control Number, you can search for another identifier, such as the patient's member ID or last name, to help narrow down the results.
-The search term must match what's in the claim exactly, including all spaces, capitalization, and punctuation. |
+If you don't have the Patient Control Number, you can search for another identifier, such as the Patient name, to help narrow down the results.
+Your search terms must match what's in the claim exactly, including all spaces, capitalization, and punctuation.

 Revise and resubmit claims